ianptaylor/ianptaylor.github.io/house_rules.md

 21+ Bonus: Shortcut.
 Gain 1 day of movement.

 #### Stealth
-* Camoflage: Spend 1 Travel Action to give the entire party advantage on Stealth checks for 1 hour.
+* Camoflauge: Spend 1 Travel Action to give the entire party advantage on Stealth checks for 1 hour.
 * Assassinate: Spend 1 Travel Action to set a surprise on an enemy.
-* Hide Cammp: Spend 1 Travel Action to locate a hidden camp site for resting.
+* Hide Camp: Spend 1 Travel Action to locate a hidden camp site for resting.

 Bonus Action: The Long Route.
 Spend 1 day and avoid an enemy's notice.
 21+ Bonus: Shortcut.
 Gain 1 day of movement.